t

 David Gilmour and the Pink Floyd Big Muffs

-THE LEGENDARY DAVID GILMOUR / PINK FLOYD RAM'S HEAD BIG MUFF - In the long list of great rock and roll guitarists assiciated with the Big Muff, Pink Floyd guitarist David Gilmour is one of the more well known users.
-USA made V2 "Ram's Head" models seem to be the Muffs he preferred to use most, both in Pink Floyd, and in his solo recordings.
-A Big Muff was prominently used on Pink Floyd's The Wall double album, including the legendary Comfortably Numb solos, as well as the massive and aggressive Big Muff tones heard on the 1977 Animals/In the Flesh tour.
-David's gear tech, Phil Taylor, said he introduced David to the Big Muff in 1974, although I do not believe David started using one regularly until around 1975 or '76.
-USA Big Muffs appeared on many notable Pink Floyd / David Gilmour works:
+THE DAVID GILMOUR / PINK FLOYD BIG MUFF PI DISTORTION SUSTAINERS - In the long list of great rock and roll guitarists associated with the Electro-Harmonix Big Muff Pi, Pink Floyd guitarist David Gilmour is one of the most well known and accomplished users.
+A 1970s V2 "Ram's Head" model seems to be the version he preferred to use the most, both in Pink Floyd, and for his first solo album.
+A Big Muff was prominently used on Pink Floyd's The Wall double album, including the legendary Comfortably Numb solos, as well as the massive and aggressive Big Muff tones heard on the 1977 In the Flesh tour for the Animals album.
+David's long time backline tech, Phil Taylor, said he introduced David to the Big Muff in 1974, although I do not believe David started using one regularly until around 1975 or '76.
+After that, the Big Muff appeared on many notable Pink Floyd / David Gilmour works:

 1978 - David Gilmour's first solo record, David Gilmour